 Next, to ease your sore muscles after the hike, relax in the Krabi Hot Springs which are natural “hot tubs” heated by the underground volcanic chambers.
 The mineral salts in the water are claimed to have therapeutic and soothing properties.
 The entrance fee is 160 baht (US$ 5).

 Located only 15 minutes from the hot springs is the Emerald Pool.
 With its turquoise and crystal-clear water, it’s the perfect spot for swimming and relaxing in the middle of the Krabi jungle.
 After paying the entrance fee of 200 baht (US$ 6.30), you can choose to hike either the 800 meters or 1,400 meters trails that weave through the forest and many waterfall streams.

-Optional Activity: Tab Kak Hang Nak Walking Trail
+Optional Activity: Tab Kak Hang Nak Hill Nature Trail

 If you want to do something less touristy during your Thailand 10-day itinerary, head out to Tab Kak Hang Nak.
-The walking trail is located about a 30 minutes’ drive from Ao Nang and leads all the way to incredible views of the various peaks and islands of Krabi.
+The trail is located about a 30 minutes’ drive from Ao Nang and leads all the way to incredible views of the various peaks and islands of Krabi.

 While the trail is easy to follow, it does require a moderate level of fitness since the path is quite rocky and goes mostly uphill.
 The hike takes about 2 hours up and 1.5 hour down.